regexman1/Pilot.lua-Luau-LSP/wiki/docs/Modules.md

 ```

 ## fs
-Seems to be a table of pilot.lua's environment containing modules too.
+Returns a table of all modules exposed to the WOS environment.

 ## nature2d
 Nature2D module.
 [Learn more about it here](https://jaipack17.github.io/Nature2D/)